ferrocene/ferrocene/ferrocene/doc/core-certification/src/testing-plan.rst

 Coretests
 ~~~~~~~~~

-Libcore is primarily tested by the coretests test suite.
+The core library is primarily tested by the coretests test suite.
 It defines the test case and pass/fail criteria.

-Although only a subset of libcore is certified, also tests for uncertified functions are executed.
+Although only a subset of the core library is certified, also tests for uncertified functions are executed.

 One example test is ``coretests::slice::test_position``.
 It calls ``.position`` 4 times with different arguments and asserts that the results are correct: